qmk/qmk_firmware/users/gotham/readme.md

 ## Thumbstick

 Support one thumbstick as a pointing device.
+Tested with PSP joystick.

 ### Thumbstick Configuration

 - __THUMBSTICK_ENABLE:__ Enable thumbstick.
+- __THUMBSTICK_RIGHT:__ Define if thumbstick is attached on the right half.
 - __THUMBSTICK_PIN_X/Y (mandatory):__ The QMK pins to use for the respective axis.
 The values are from the [QMK's ADC driver](https://docs.qmk.fm/#/adc_driver).
 I used F0 and F1, for example.
 - __THUMBSTICK_FLIP_X/Y:__ Mirror the direction of the respective axis.
 Use to compensate for actual orientation of thumbstick.
 - __THUMBSTICK_DEBUG:__ Print raw and calculated values from analogReadPin to console.
 Will only work with CONSOLE_ENABLE turned on.